 Program Components

-The Honors in the Arts program brings together students with diverse disciplinary backgrounds, as they work alone or in groups to complete an interdisciplinary arts capstone throughout their senior year.
+The Honors in the Arts program brings together students with diverse disciplinary backgrounds, as they work alone or in groups to complete an interdisciplinary arts creative thesis throughout their senior year.
 The program consists of the following components:

-• Workshop classes (ARTSINST 201A, 201B, and 201C) in all three quarters of senior year.
+- Workshop classes (ARTSINST 201A, 201B, and 201C) in all three quarters of senior year.
 Under the guidance of an instructor, students will learn skills for sustainable, independent creative research while practicing interdisciplinary critique in response to the work of their peers.
-Giving and receiving peer feedback is the foundation of the Honors in the Arts program, and students should be prepared to complete their project within this collaborative, cohort-driven environment.
+Cross-disciplinary dialogue is the foundation of the Honors in the Arts program, and students should be prepared to complete their project within this collaborative, cohort-driven environment.
 As part of the workshop, students will be required to complete smaller assignments directly related to their project throughout the year.
-These include an artist statement, quarterly reflections in fall and winter, and a final presentation in spring discussing the interdisciplinarity of their work.
+These include an artist statement, an annotated bibliography, quarterly reflections in fall and winter, and presentations on their interdisciplinary approach.

-• Honors capstone projects are typically creative projects that combine art practice with knowledge from another field or discipline, or that bring together two or more art disciplines.
-Honors in the Arts capstones may also be scholarly research projects involving an interdisciplinary approach, or may exist anywhere on the research paper - artwork spectrum.
-We welcome both solo and team capstone projects.
+- HIA Thesis Projects are typically creative projects that combine art practice with knowledge from another field or discipline, center research creation, or bring together two or more art disciplines in a meaningful way.
+Honors in the Arts theses may also be scholarly research projects involving an interdisciplinary approach, or may exist anywhere on the research paper - artwork spectrum.
+We welcome both solo and team projects.

-• Mentorship: Each student or group will work closely with a faculty advisor and a grad student mentor to develop and complete their honors capstone.
+- Mentorship: Each student or group will work closely with a faculty advisor and a grad student mentor to develop and complete their honors thesis.

 Students must receive at least an A- on the capstone project in order to receive honors.
 Students who receive a grade of less than an A- but greater than NP will receive credit for the workshops but will not receive honors.